 If your ideal lifestyle, home or location is out of reach, it can be a good option to look at properties in the neighbouring suburb.
 Over time with the high population growth in major cities, these suburbs will often increase in value and can even maximise your return!

-It’s far easier to buy your first home when you know what steps to take and for one final tip that my grandfather always said:
+It’s far easier to buy your first home when you know what steps to take.
+And for one final grandfatherly tip:

 “it’s important to have at least one property in your portfolio that you either own or aspire to own outright (not owned by the bank), so you’ll always have a roof over your head”.